Obese UK police officers face pay cuts

-LONDON British police and support staff must prove their fitness in annual tests or have their pay docked after a survey found 64 percent were overweight, obese or morbidly obese, a review concluded on Thursday.
+LONDON British police officers must prove their fitness in annual tests or have their pay docked after a survey found that 53 percent were overweight and one in 100 was morbidly obese, a review concluded on Thursday.

 The government-commissioned report into police pay and conditions suggested that officers who failed a fitness test three times should be disciplined and could lose 8 percent of their salary, as much as 3,000 pounds ($4,700) for some.

-It follows a survey of more than 11,500 officers and staff on London's police force which found that 44 percent were overweight, 19 percent obese, and one percent morbidly obese, the report said.
+It follows a survey of more than 11,500 staff on London's police force which found that 44 percent were overweight, 19 percent obese and 1 percent morbidly obese, the report said.

 The review, which comes as the government seeks to make cuts of some 20 percent to police budgets as part of austerity measures, recommended other wide-ranging changes which would allow officers to be sacked, cut starting salaries, raise the pension age and require staff to have better qualifications.